 Ask your doctor if you can eat or drink before the scan, as protocols vary between facilities.
-Tell your doctor if you have diabetes or kidney problems if your MRI includes a contrast dye.
+Tell your doctor if you have diabetes or kidney problems if they want to use a contrast dye during the test.
 You may need a kidney function test before the scan.
 This will ensure that your kidneys can process the dye safely.

 Tell your doctor if you’re pregnant.
-MRIs are not recommended during the first trimester of pregnancy.
+MRIs aren’t recommended during the first trimester of pregnancy.
 Your doctor may choose to postpone the scan until after you’ve had your baby.

 Tell your doctor about any metal implants you have from a previous surgery.
-It may not be safe for you to have an MRI scan.
+If so, it may not be safe for you to have an MRI scan.